shoutar0m/cd-and-ls/README.md

 # Change Directory AND LiSt All components
 ![demo](./imgs/demo.png)
 I created a useful function that functions on xonsh.
-If the `cd` (**Change Directory**) command was called on a terminal in which this function is applied, this function calls the `ls -a` (**LiSt All components**) command together, so the working directory is moved to and then the terminal shows what directories and files are in that.
+If the `cd` (**Change Directory**) command was called on a terminal in which this function is applied, this function calls the `ls -a` (**LiSt All components**) command together, so our terminal informs us what directories and files are in the moved directory not only that the working directory moved to.
 (This functions correctly only in **English** or **Japanese** environment.)

 ## Requirements